 Dehydration can catch many people by surprise during various activities.
 Your body may lose fluid from excessive sweating, fever, vomiting, diarrhea, frequent urination or other physical obstacles.
 Older adults and diabetic patients are at a greater risk of dehydration.

-There are two main forms of dehydration, moderate and severe dehydration.
-Some common signs and symptoms of moderate dehydration include:
+There are three main forms of dehydration, mild, significant and severe dehydration.
+Some common signs and symptoms of mild dehydration may include:

 - Dry mouth.